Georgia State Route 151: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Ringgold spur route

 State Route 151 Spur (SR 151 Spur) is an 0.3 mi spur route that carries US 41 Truck and US 76 Truck around an 11 ft 7 in railroad bridge in Ringgold.
 The route begins along Evitt Street and travels to the north.
 Across from the intersection with Vermont Street, the Ringgold Fire Station can be found.
 The fire department property ends across from the wye intersection with Kittle Street, where the road makes a reverse curve closer to the railroad tracks.
 The routes make a left turn at High Street and immediately have a grade crossing with the tracks.
 Only two other intersections exist along this segment (North Street, and Depot Street) before SR 151 Spur finally ends at the SR 151 mainline at the Ringgold City Hall.

+The CSX railroad crossing at High and Evitt Streets served by the spur is the main route for tractor trailers to get through the city, since the nearby underpass on Highway 41 blocks any trucks from passing through due to its low clearance of 11 feet 7 inches.
+The historic Ringgold Depot, listed on the National Register of Historic Places in 1978, is located along US 41 near the spur route.
+Built around 1850 as a station on the Western and Atlantic Railroad, the stone depot measures 33 by 192 feet.